 There are all kinds of situations where you may need the help of a barrister.
 They do a wide range of work and help a wide range of people.

-Sometimes, it can be difficult to know whether your situation is actually a legal problem or not and therefore whether it needs a legal solution.
+It can be difficult to know whether your situation is actually a legal problem or not and therefore whether it needs a legal solution.
 So, before you consider whether you need a barrister – or indeed whether you need another type of lawyer, like a solicitor – it is best to start by thinking about whether you think you have a legal problem or not.

 Identifying legal problems